xingstar97/Harvard_CS109/cs109a_hw7_web.md

 We next try out decision trees for thyroid classification.
 For the following questions, you should use the *Gini* index as the splitting criterion while fitting the decision tree.

-*Hint:* You should use the `DecisionTreeClassifier` class to fit a decision tree classifier and the `max_depth` attribute to set the tree depth.

 **4.1**.
 Fit a decision tree model to the thyroid data set with (maximum) tree depths 2, 3, ..., 10.
 Make plots of the accuracy as a function of the maximum tree depth, on the training set and the mean score on the validation sets for 5-fold CV.
 Is there a depth at which the fitted decision tree model achieves near-perfect classification on the training set?
 If so, what can you say about how this tree will generalize?
 Which hyperparameter setting gives the best cross-validation performance?